Top five best mid-range mobile phones

 |Premium phones (>£600)||76%|

-Based on average overall score in the same three price brackets, you are more likely to get a solid phone if you spend big – which should be no real surprise.
-But an average of 70% for phones costing between £200 and £400 is quite respectable.
+Based on average overall score, you are more likely to get a great phone if you spend big – which should be no real surprise.
+But an average score of 72% for phones costing between £250 and £600 is respectable.
 We reveal the pick of the bunch below.

 What to look out for in a mid-range mobile phone

 Still looking to spend less?
-With an average test score of 49%, the budget phones market can be tricky to navigate.
+With compromises on computing power, display resolution and camera quality, the budget phones market can be tricky to navigate.
 But there are still some great models around – our guide to the reveals the cream of the budget crop.